ScorexFoundation/sigmastate-interpreter/docs/LangSpec.md

 #### Ring Signature

-Simplest linear-sized ring signature (1-out-of-N OR), all secrets are known.
+Simplest linear-sized ring signature (1-out-of-N OR).
+The ring is an array of public keys which correspond to some secret keys (of some parties).
+The script below checks that at least one party provided the signature WITHOUT disclosing this party.

 ```
-guard CrowdFunding(ring: Array[Sigma]) {
+guard RingSignature(ring: Array[Sigma]) {
   anyOf(ring)
 }
 ```